CartoDB/carto-vl/docs/guides/04-data-driven-visualizations.md

     </iframe>
 </div>

 As you can see, CARTO VL is generating intermediate colors by interpolating the provided colors.
 This is always done when the provided list of colors doesn't match the number of categories in the input.
+It's difficult to distinguish colors when there are so many categories, you should try to avoid this form (to use `buckets` or `top`) when this happens.

 ##### CieLAB interpolation
 The interpolation made by `ramp` is always done in the CieLAB color space.
 This is very important since interpolation in the sRGB color space is not the same as in the CieLAB color space.
 The later assures a better perception of color since the CieLAB color space models the way the human eye perceives colors.
 We see the interpolation of two colors colorA and colorB at 50% in the middle when the interpolation is done in CieLAB, but not necessarily if it's done in sRGB.